Teodozia Zarivna

-Teodozia Zarivna (Зарівна Теодозія Петрівна, born June 22, 1951) is a Ukrainian writer, poet, playwright, journalist, theatre critic, and translator.
+Teodozia Zarivna (Зарівна Теодозія Петрівна, born June 22, 1951) is a Ukrainian writer, poet, playwright, journalist, theatre critic and translator.

 Biography

-Teodozia Petrivna Zarivna was born in 1951, in the village of Rydoduby in the Ternopil region of Western Ukraine.
-She is a Ukrainian poet, essayist, novelist, playwright, journalist, translator, literary and theatre critic, writer and host of literary and cultural TV programs.
+Teodozia Petrivna Zarivna was born in 1951 in the village of Rydoduby in the Ternopil Oblast of Western Ukraine.
+She is a poet, essayist, novelist, playwright, journalist, translator, literary and theatre critic, writer and host of literary and cultural TV programs.

 She graduated from Ivan Franko National University of Lviv (Philology faculty, 1973) and Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University (Theatre Studies faculty, 1979).

 She worked at Ivan Franko National Academic Drama Theater in Kyiv and at National Public Broadcasting Company of Ukraine (UA:PBC).

 Teodozia Zarivna is an author and hostess for many literary series and cultural programs, among them "A Literary Studio", "The Fundamental", "In the Beginning Was the Word", "Not by Only Bread...".

-She has taken part in the International Literary Festivals: Bishkek, Kyrgyzstan (2008), Sofia, Bulgaria (2013), Chisinau, Moldova (2014), Poznan, Poland (2016), Brno, Olomouc, Prague, Czech Republic (2016) Vilnius, Lithuania (2017), and also has participated in the International Science Conference in Brno, Czech Republic (2015).
+She has taken part in the International Literary Festivals: Bishkek, Kyrgyzstan (2008), Sofia, Bulgaria (2013), Chișinău, Moldova (2014), Poznań, Poland (2016), Brno, Olomouc, Prague, Czech Republic (2016) Vilnius, Lithuania (2017), and also has participated in the International Science Conference in Brno, Czech Republic (2015).

 Zarivna has translated from Polish into Ukrainian a theatrical play Requiem for the Mistress by Wieslaw Mysliwski, and also poems of Urszula Koziol, Maria Duszka, Danuta Bartosh, Yuzef Baran, Stanislav Baranchak, Kazimierz Burnat, Carl Grenzler, Pavel Kuszczinsky, Romuald Meczkowsky, Tomasz Jastrun, and others.

 Her translation from English into Ukrainian of Arthur Miller's play All My Sons was premiered in July 2017 at the Ivan Franko National Academic Drama Theater in Kyiv.